 I have been refused planning permission, can I apply?

 Yes.
-Exemption licenses are outside the scope of planning permission and in most cases a failed planning application would not prohibit an exemption certificate being issued.
+Exemption certificates are outside the scope of Local Authority planning permission and in most cases a failed planning application would not prohibit an exemption certificate being issued.
 However the reason for planning refusal may also apply to the criteria of the club, so you would need to be assessed before we go ahead.

 There are a few ways your local authority can prevent an exemption certificate being issue: